paul-hammant/tbd/content/game-changers/index.md

 "Cruise Control"{{< ext url="http://cruisecontrol.sourceforge.net" >}} starting in early 2001 (for CVS, StarTeam).
 This was a groundbreaking technology and very accessible to companies wanting a machine to fully verify checkins.
 ThoughtWorks already had success the year before with the same server design on a client project, and CruiseControl was the rewrite (from scratch) in order to make it open source.
-CruiseControl was quite successful in the enterprise, and was and easy decision after teams had read the Continuous Integration paper above.
+CruiseControl was quite successful in the enterprise and was and easy decision after teams had read the Continuous Integration paper above.

 Early CI servers, including CruiseControl used to have a "quiet period" to make sure they had received every last